Our Beliefs

 The Person and Work of God the Son

-The Person and Work of God the Holy Spirit
+The Person & Work of God the Holy Spirit

 Salvation

 We believe salvation is an unmerited gift of God offered to man by God's grace (Ephesians 2:8-9).
 It is received by personal faith in the Lord Jesus Christ (John 3:16-18), whose precious blood was shed to redeem us from our sin (1 Peter 1:18-19).
-Salvation affects mankind n the following ways: he/she is freed from the condemnation, power, and penalty of sin (John 5:24), which is death (1 Corinthians 15:55-56), given eternal life (Romans 6:23), and justified or declared righteous before God (Romans 5:17).
+Salvation affects mankind in the following ways: he or she is freed from the condemnation, power, and penalty of sin (John 5:24), which is death (1 Corinthians 15:55-56), given eternal life (Romans 6:23), and justified or declared righteous before God (Romans 5:17).

 The Security of the Believer